Combing through cookbooks and online recipes when preparing for Passover can be challenging.

-Kugel is an integral part of any Passover meal.
+Kugel is an integral and hugely popular Passover side dish.
 Unfortunately, finding fresh ideas on how to serve it can be tricky.

 That’s why I’ve compiled this list of delectable Passover kugel recipes.